Healthy Recipes Blog

 Cheese Balls

-These delicious cheese balls are an ideal party snack because they are made in advance and you don't need to heat them up.
+These delicious cheese balls are ideal party snacks because they can be made in advance and don't need to be heated.
+They are so flavorful!
+The combination of cream cheese, cheddar, parmesan, garlic, and bacon is delightful.

 Ingredients

-• Cream cheese: I use full-fat cream cheese in this recipe.
+• Cream cheese: I use full-fat cream cheese.

-• Shredded cheddar: I like to use sharp or even extra-sharp cheese.
+• Shredded cheddar: I use sharp or extra-sharp cheese.

-• Grated Parmesan: Make sure you use finely grated parmesan and not coarsely shredded - there's a difference.
+• Grated Parmesan: Make sure you use finely grated Parmesan and not coarsely shredded.

-• To season: I like to use kosher salt, black pepper, dried parsley, and cayenne pepper.
+• To season: Kosher salt, black pepper, dried parsley, and cayenne pepper.

 • Minced garlic: You can also use garlic powder (just ½ teaspoon).